Blaeze6/SillyTavern-MessageSummarize/README.md

 - I won't take any PRs refactoring the whole extension.
 Yes I know everything is in one file, I'll get around to it eventually.

 ### Known Issues
+- Incompatible with the WTracker extension (chat message removal may not function properly).
 - Using the API tokenizer may cause lag when opening chats under certain circumstances, cause currently unknown.
 - the {{lorebook}} prompt macro will not pick up world info entries if accessed from a different browser.
 This is because message lorebook info is stored in browser data.